ZHAW-Infosec-Research-Group/DIMBA/Vulnerabilities.md

 **Hint:** To do this, you have to decompile the app using *apktool*, adapt the code, recompile the app again using *apktool* and sign it with *apksigner*.

-**Check**: Works

-Check again with updated solution.

-Note: Finding this in smali is very difficult.
-How can the user find the correct code location?

 ### 30: Local Command Injection
-In the Meta-Settings, there's a *Ping Server* functionality to ping the server using the configured IP address.
+In the Meta-Settings, there's a *Ping* functionality to ping the server using the configured IP address.
 This uses the *ping* command in the Android operating system.
 The output of the ping command can be seen in the Android log.
 This functionality contains a command injection vulnerability that allows an attacker to execute arbitrary command in the Android system.

 **Goal:** Exploit the vulnerability so that the content of the file *loginPreferences.xml* in shared preferences of the DIBA app is written to the Android log.

-**Check**: Works

-Write in the solution to use adb logcat to see the logs.

-And a problem in my VM: When entering the command, the PING button is no longer on the screen (I can go down with "Tab", but it’s of course not ideal… Maybe we can add the PING button next to the IP address?

 ### 31: Two-Factor Authentication I - Replaying Codes (easy)
 To confirm a payment, the user gets a payment confirmation code by SMS.
 Note that the SMS is simulated and written to the server output.
 This code is generated and used in an insecure way.
 A first problem is that it is not bound to a specific payment and that it can be used for multiple payments until it expires (which is after 5 minutes) - so it's not a one time confirmation code as it is supposed to be.
 This means that, e.g., a MITM can wait until the user has made and confirmed one payment.
 Based on this, the MITM can then make several additional payments using this code while the code is valid.